2022 MTV Video Music Awards

 The 2022 MTV Video Music Awards were held at the Prudential Center in Newark, New Jersey on August 28, 2022.
-The show was emceed by LL Cool J, Nicki Minaj, and Jack Harlow.
-Minaj was honored with the Video Vanguard Award, presented to her by her fans.
-Red Hot Chili Peppers was honored with the Global Icon Award which was presented to them by Cheech & Chong.
+The show was hosted by LL Cool J, Nicki Minaj, and Jack Harlow.
+Nicki Minaj received the Video Vanguard Award, presented to her by her fans.
+Red Hot Chili Peppers received the Global Icon Award which was presented to them by Cheech & Chong.
+This was the last VMA ceremony to be broadcast on The CW.

 Performances

 Presenters

 Presenters were announced on August 26.
 Nessa Diab and Kevan Kenney hosted the 90-minute pre-show event, while Tate McRae served as special celebrity correspondent.
 Murda Beatz acted as the pre-show House DJ.